Another Triumph of Locality: Colliding Histories Skew Handshakes: The Quantum Mechanism of Local Reality

-Because these events are dynamically isolated, and because Alice and Bob’s descriptors in the Heisenberg picture are entirely separable, Alice’s and Bob’s local branchings are uncoupled.
-Alice's history has branched into two equal-measure continuations, as has Bob's, and there is no ``spooky action'' nor global link aligning them.
+Because these events are dynamically isolated, and because Alice and Bob's descriptors in the Heisenberg picture are entirely separable, Alice's and Bob's local branchings are uncoupled.
+Alice's history has branched into two equal-measure continuations, as has Bob's, and there is no ``spooky action'' or global link aligning them.

 By measuring their ions in isolation, Alice and Bob are \emph{Creating Histories Separately Held}, waiting for a future interaction to bridge them.